mhinz/vim-rfc/README.md

 Description
 ===========

-Query RFC database and load RFCs into a Vim buffer.
+Query RFC database and load document into a Vim buffer.
 A query looks for STD and RFC, but omits FYI and BCP.

 How does it work?